-Introduction: Inflammatory breast cancer is a rare, but aggressive form of breast cancer.
-It is treated with a combination of surgery, radiation therapy and chemotherapy, and may include hormone therapy and/or targeted therapy.
-This is often called combined modality treatment because multiple therapies are used.
+Introduction: Inflammatory breast cancer (IBC) is an aggressive form of breast cancer.
+It's treated with a combination of chemotherapy, surgery and radiation therapy.
+Treatment may also include hormone therapy and/or HER2-targeted therapy.

-With combined modality treatment, five-year overall survival rates for inflammatory breast cancer range from about 30 to 70 percent (see studies below).
-With modern treatments available today, survival for women with inflammatory breast cancer appears to be improving.
-One study found three-year overall survival was 63 percent for women diagnosed before 2006 and 82 percent for women diagnosed after 2006 .
+With modern treatments, survival for women with IBC appears to be improving.
+One study found 3-year overall survival was 63 percent for women diagnosed before 2006 and 82 percent for women diagnosed after 2006 .

-Study selection criteria: Clinical trials with 50 or more participants on combined modality treatment with at least five years follow-up.
+Study selection criteria: Clinical trials with 50 or more participants and at least 5 years of follow-up.

 Study Population (number of participants)